viniciusguigo/complete_col/README.md

 Copy the ```settings.json``` file to ```~/Documents/AirSim/settings.json```.

 Test the binary file by running ```./HRI_AirSim.sh``` from its folder.
 The AirSim environment should start with the quadrotor landed on top of the landing pad.
+If you see the error "Cannot create OpenGL context.
+Check that the drivers and hardware support at least OpenGL 4.3 (or re-run with -opengl3)", install the latest NVIDIA drivers and make sure you see your card when you type ```nvidia-smi```.

 ### Setup human joystick